easybuilders/easybuild/docs/Contributing-back.rst

 Backward compatibility
 ~~~~~~~~~~~~~~~~~~~~~~

-Contributions should retain *backward compatibility*, i.e. they should not make
+Contributions should retain *backward compatibility*, i.e., they should *not*
-any changes that alter the (default) semantics of the existing code base.
+make any changes that alter the (default) semantics of the existing code base.
-Of course, enhancements to existing code that retain backward compatibility,
-can be made.
+Of course, enhancements to existing code that retain backward compatibility can be made.

 One exception to this rule is *bug fixes*, where the whole point is usually
 to fix functionality that was implemented incorrectly.